battleface

 Multi-Trip Annual

-battleface single-trip travel medical policies provide cover for a single trip and can be purchased up to 365 days in advance.
-Some of the benefit limits are adjustable and you can add optional extras such as Sports and Activities cover.
+Our single-trip travel policy provides cover for a single trip, and can be purchased up to 365 days in advance.
+With single-trip cover, some benefit limits are adjustable, and you can add optional extras such as sports and activities cover.
+Our annual multi-trip travel policy, on the other hand, is best suited for those who love to travel spontaneously or take multiple trips per year.

 There’s no need to notify us!
 Go ahead and plan your trip, knowing that your battleface plan is valid the entire 12 months.